 Skin.
 It’s our largest organ and our protector against everything out in the environment.
 I don’t think we give our skin enough credit or care—it holds us together (literally), absorbs sunlight, heals itself, and acts as a shield against nasties all around us.
 And what do we do?
 We get angry when our skin blemishes a bit, isn’t tan enough, wrinkles, or gets too dry.

-We can also nourish our skin with plant-based topical products and supplements.
+In addition to incorporating some of these foods that are good for your skin, we can also nourish our skin with plant-based topical products and supplements.
 I am pretty low-maintenance when it comes to skincare, so I like to keep my routine to just a few steps.
 I have been using the 3-step Essentials Routine from bioClarity to cleanse, restore, and hydrate my skin every morning and evening.
 All of bioClarity’s products are vegan and cruelty-free (!!!) and made with hydrating plant extracts like green tea, cucumber, chamomile, and olive.
 There is also a 3-step Clear Skin Routine if you’re prone to blemishes!

 One of the coolest things about bioClarity is their signature ingredient: Floralux.
 It’s made by replacing the magnesium in a molecule of chlorophyll with copper; it works to reduce redness and feed skin cells with much-needed nutrients.

 I’ve also been taking 2 capsules of their Beauty Boost Skin Supplement daily to provide my skin even more nourishment.
 Beauty Boost contains a ton of vitamins and minerals, plus Floralux, Plant Perfectors (plant-based carotenoids), and Harmonizing Adaptogens like matcha and turmeric.

 Click here to shop bioClarity’s non-toxic skincare products, and use code EMILIE for 15% off!